 Heavy snowfall can greatly reduce visibility, create hazardous road conditions, and knock down trees and power lines.

 Blowing snow is snow driven by wind.
 It reduces visibility and can cause deep drifts, which can impede transportation and make driving dangerous.
 Snow drifts can also make it difficult for people to leave their homes or get out of their driveways.

 A snow squall is a sudden, moderately heavy snowfall characterized by blowing snow and strong, gusty winds that reduce visibility.
 Intense but very localized, snow squalls usually last for a relatively short period of time.
 They often blow in off the Great Lakes, the Gulf of St. Lawrence, and other large bodies of water.

-Days with an extreme wind chill value can cause exposed skin to freeze very rapidly, leading to frostbite.
-Wind chill can also play a major role in hypothermia, because it speeds up the rate at which your body loses heat.
-Protect yourself by taking appropriate steps to stay warm when you are outdoors.
+Wind chill and cold temperatures can cause exposed skin to freeze very rapidly, leading to frostbite.
+Extremely cold conditions can cause hypothermia, a potentially fatal condition.
+Protect yourself by taking steps to stay warm when you are outdoors.